Clinet/clinet/README.md

 control the output and action of the command.

 Finally, `Clinet` has some very useful message management features proven to be successful in the servers it resides in.
-If you send a query and make a mistake, for example you misspell a word, forget to tag the bot, or forget a question mark, you don't have to send a whole new message - just edit the previous message with the fix and Clinet happily responds to the updated message.
+If you send a query and make a mistake, for example if you misspell a word, forget to tag the bot, or forget a question mark, you don't have to send a whole new message - just edit the previous message with the fix and Clinet happily responds to the updated message.
 Adding onto this, you can even edit a message that had a successful response - Clinet will happily edit its